sparisca05/Full-Stack-Open/part1/courseinfo/README.md

-Excercises 1.1 and 1.2.
+Excercises from 1.1 to 1.5.
 One commit for each excercise.